This topic describes Alibaba Cloud cGPU, which allows you to share GPU resources.

 Container Service for Kubernetes (ACK) provides the open source cGPU solution that allows you to run multiple containers on one GPU in an ACK cluster.
 You can enable cGPU for container clusters that are deployed on Alibaba Cloud, Amazon Web Services (AWS), Google Compute Engine (GCE), or data centers. cGPU reduces the expenses on GPUs.
 However, when you run multiple containers on one GPU, it is a challenge to ensure container stability.

-To ensure the stability of containers, you must isolate the resources assigned to each container.
-When you run multiple containers on one GPU, GPU resources are assigned to containers as required.
-However, if a container overuses GPU resources, the performance of other containers may be affected.
-To solve this problem, many solutions have been developed in the industry.
-For example, technologies including NVIDIA virtual GPU (vGPU), Multi-Process Service (MPS), and vCUDA contribute to management of fine-grained GPU resources.
+To ensure the container stability, you must isolate the GPU resources that are assigned to each container.
+When you run multiple containers on one GPU, GPU resources are assigned to each container as required.
+However, if one container occupies excessive GPU resources, the performance of other containers may be affected.
+To solve this issue, many solutions have been provided in the computing industry.
+For example, NVIDIA virtual GPU (vGPU), Multi-Process Service (MPS), and vCUDA can enable fine-grained GPU resource allocation.

 - Ease-of-use: cGPU adopts a user-friendly design.
-To replace a CUDA library of an artificial intelligence (AI) application, you do not need to re-compile the application or create a new container image.
+To replace a Compute Unified Device Architecture (CUDA) library of an artificial intelligence (AI) application, you do not need to re-compile the application or create a new container image.

 - Stability: cGPU provides stable underlying operations on NVIDIA GPUs.
 API operations on CUDA libraries and some private API operations on cuDNN are difficult to call.

-- Resource isolation: cGPU ensures that the GPU memory and the hash rate do not affect each other.
+- Resource isolation: cGPU ensures that the allocated GPU memory and computing capacity do not affect each other.